2.15. Async runtime

 SQInteger sqasync::sqasync_register(HSQUIRRELVM v)

 SqModules-shaped registration entry point.
-On entry the new module table is expected on top of the stack; the function adds "Promise" -> class into it and leaves the table on top.
+On entry the new module table is expected on top of the stack; the function adds "Future" -> class into it and leaves the table on top.

 Suitable for SqModules::registerStdLibNativeModule and SqModules::registerAsyncLib.